Faculty & Staff

 Bruce Lubotsky Levin, DrPH, MPH

-Dr. Levin also serves as Lead Faculty of the Behavioral Health Concentration (BHC) in the USF College of Public Health.
-BHC is a collaborative graduate degree, teaching, and research program between the Department of Child & Family Studies and Department of Mental Health Law & Policy at the USF College of Behavioral & Community Sciences and the USF College of Public Health.
+Dr. Levin also serves as Faculty Lead of the Behavioral Health Concentration (BHC) in the USF College of Public Health.
+The BHC is a collaborative graduate degree and teaching program between the Department of Child & Family Studies and Department of Mental Health Law & Policy at the USF College of Behavioral & Community Sciences and the USF College of Public Health.
 He also serves as an Adjunct Associate Professor of Health Services Research at The University of Texas School of Public Health at Houston.

 Dr. Levin received his undergraduate degree from the University of Wisconsin-Madison, and his graduate degrees from The University of Texas.
 He completed a post-doctoral fellowship in psychiatric epidemiology in the Department of Psychiatry at The University of Texas Medical School at Houston.
-He also holds a certification in Behavioral Health Management from the Association of Behavioral Healthcare Management, National Council for Behavioral Health (National Council).
+He also holds a certification in Behavioral Health Care Management from the Association of Behavioral Healthcare Management, National Council for Mental Wellbeing.

-Dr. Levin currently serves as Editor-in-Chief of the Journal of Behavioral Health Services & Research (JBHS&R), a quarterly, scholarly journal that publishes articles on the organization, financing, delivery, and outcomes of alcohol, drug abuse, and mental health services.
-The JBHS&R is the official publication of the National Council for Behavioral Health and is published by Springer.
+Dr. Levin currently serves as Editor-in-Chief of the Journal of Behavioral Health Services & Research (JBHS&R), a quarterly, scholarly journal that publishes articles on the organization, financing, delivery, dissemination and implementation, and outcomes of behavioral health (including alcohol, drug use, and mental health) services.
+The JBHS&R is the official publication of the National Council for Mental Wellbeing and is published by Springer Nature.

 Dr. Levin is Senior Editor of numerous textbooks and textbook chapters, including: 1) Foundations of Behavioral Health (Springer, 2020); 2) Introduction to Public Health in Pharmacy, Second Edition (Oxford University Press, 2018); 3) Mental Health Services: A Public Health Perspective, 3rd Edition (Oxford University Press, 2010); and 4) A Public Health Perspective of Women's Mental Health (Springer, 2010).
 Dr. Levin (with Dr. Ardis Hanson) also authored Mental Health Informatics (Oxford University Press, 2013).

-In 2001, Dr. Levin received the Harold C. Piepenbrink Award for “Outstanding Contributions to Behavioral Health Services” from the Association of Behavioral Healthcare Management, National Council for Behavioral Health.
+In 2001, Dr. Levin received the Harold C. Piepenbrink Award for “Outstanding Contributions to Behavioral Health Services” from the Association of Behavioral Healthcare Management, National Council for Mental Wellbeing.